 This page is the brochure for your selected program.
 You can view the provided information for this program on this page and click on the available buttons for additional options.

-UK Sponsored: Leadership in Public Health (Public Health)
+UK Sponsored: Management in Public Health (Public Health)

 Beijing, China; Chengdu, China (Outgoing Program)

 |Advisor:||Sarah Whitaker||Program Director:||James Holsinger|

 |UK Travel Medical Insurance:||Included in the UK Sponsored program fee|